mnahkies/openapi-code-generator/CONTRIBUTING.md

 yarn format
 ```

-We use `biome` for formatting, and `eslint` for linting, largely sticking to the recommended rules.
+We use `biome` for formatting, and linting, largely sticking to the recommended rules.
-The config can be seen here [./.eslintrc.js](./.eslintrc.js)
+The config can be seen here [./biome.json](./biome.json)

 ## Testing